 MSA's GALAXY® GX2 Automated Test System offers ease of use, reduced cost of ownership and proactive safety management.
-Integrated system provides simple and intelligent testing and calibration of MSA ALTAIR® and ALTAIR PRO Single-Gas Detectors and ALTAIR 4X and ALTAIR 5X Multi-Gas Detectors.
+Integrated system provides simple and intelligent testing and calibration of MSA ALTAIR® product family.

 Incident: West Virginia and Kentucky

 Coal mining has always been an inherently dangerous occupation but in 2006, there were 19 coal minerelated fatalities in Appalachia.
 Two miners were killed during a belt fire in the Aracoma Alma 1 mine in Logan County, WVA, and 5 men died in a methane explosion at the Darby mine in Harlan County, KY.
 The Sago mine explosion on January 2, 2006 in Sago, WVA trapped 13 miners for nearly two days with only one survivor.
 Sago was the worst mining disaster in the U.S. since a 2001 disaster in Alabama killed 13, and the worst in West Virginia since a 1968 disaster that claimed 78 miners.